How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 For example, what do we want to achieve at the end of the day?
 How long are we going to be apart?
 What about the future?
 These are questions that you two need to ask yourselves.
 So talking about it, make sure you’re on the same page and plan for it.
 That’s what university students do.

 These relationships work because there’s an end date in mind.
 Upon graduating, they know that they will be together.
-For whatever reason, you can’t ever be living together, what’s the point of the relationship anyway?
-Suppose there isn’t a foreseeable date when the two of you could be living together or close together.
-In that case, you’re going to have considerable problems in the relationship with no end in sight.
+For whatever reason, you can’t ever be living together.
+What’s the point of the relationship anyway?
+Suppose there isn’t a foreseeable date when you could live together or close together.
+In that case, you will have considerable problems in the relationship with no end in sight.

 10. Know Each Other

 You don’t want to disturb your partner when they are in the middle of class or halfway through a business meeting.
-So, know the small and big events taking place in each other’s lives, such as important meetings or school exams and job interviews.
+So, know the small and big events in each other’s lives, such as important meetings, school exams, and job interviews.
 It also gives you another opportunity to support and encourage each other.

 11. Visit & Dating Plan

 Always have the next visit planned.
 Visits are the highlight of every long-distance relationship.
-After all the waiting and yearning and abstinence, you finally get to meet each other to fulfill all the little things like kissing and holding hands.
+After all the waiting, yearning, and abstinence, you finally meet each other to fulfill all the little things like kissing and holding hands.
 These are things that other couples often take for granted, but they can be extraordinary and extra intimate for people in long-distance relationships.

 These are the times that are best to build intimacy.
 So, visit as often as possible and make visiting plans as soon as possible.
 It gives you something concrete to look forward to having a good relationship.